 It's not just state cocaine laws you have to worry about as federal narcotics laws also prohibit everything from simple cocaine possession all the way up to manufacturing and cultivation and trafficking and distribution.
 Federal penalties for cocaine possession or sale across state lines can be severe.
 Recently, jurisdictions like Colorado have recently created specialized "drug courts" that may allow first or second-time defendants to avoid lengthy jail sentences by committing to drug treatment programs.
 For additional resources on drug laws in Colorado, see the articles below:

 With all of the overlapping federal and state laws relating to cocaine and the multiple sentences that can apply, you need to take any drug accusations against you seriously.
 Thankfully, there are expert attorneys that specialize in drug cases who can vigorously advocate for you in court.
-Reach out to one near you today for a free preliminary review of your case.
+Find a Colorado drug crimes attorney today and get some peace of mind.

 Contact a qualified attorney.